cjdoris/Genus2Conductor/README.md

 - `WildExponent`: The wild part of the conductor exponent.

 **Parameters.** As in previous intrinsic.
-- `UseRegularModels:=true`: Unlike the previous intrinsics, setting this to false will not cause an error to be raised.
+- `UseRegularModels := true`: Unlike the previous intrinsics, setting this to false will not cause an error to be raised.
 Instead, the `TameExponent` and `Exponent` fields of the returned record may not be set.

 -----
 ```